mayarom/Ex1-OOP/README.md

 # Contributions
 The Ex1 - observer undoablestringbuilder program was created by Avichai Mizrahi and Maya Rom.

-# License
+# Contact Information
-The Ex1 - observer undoablestringbuilder program is licensed under the MIT License.
+- Maya Rom - maya5660@gmail.com
+- Avichai Mizrahi - avichaim@gmail.com
+We are happy to answer any questions or provide additional information about the Ex1 - observer undoablestringbuilder project.
+Please don't hesitate to contact us via email if you have any questions or feedback.